 Moreover, installing ELDs before the deadline will help you with driver training, understanding how the device works and setting a strong foundation for a smooth transition.

 The KeepTruckin ELD is the easiest-to-use ELD in the market.
-Over 500,000 drivers and 40,000 fleets trust KeepTruckin for their regulatory and fleet management needs.
+Over 1 million registered driver and 60,000 carriers use and trust KeepTruckin for their regulatory and fleet management needs.

 Request a free demo today.